distributedlife/ensemble-website/source/views/docs/guides/restricted-execution.md

 Our 100 ammo with our default setup isn't going to work here.
 Let's define a set of common attributes for all game modes.
 This just has our health at the moment.

 Note that in the following samples I've removed the plugin boilerplate.
+Also note that each of these plugins will be placed in a separate file.
+This is because of our convention of defining one plugin per file.

 ~~~javascript
 return {